EU AI Act: Article 50 applies now, high-risk from December 2027

 Does the EU AI Act apply to UK businesses?

-If your AI system affects EU residents — chatbot serving Irish customers, fraud detection covering European transactions, any AI output reaching the EU — it applies.
-The Act has extraterritorial reach, same as GDPR.
+If your AI system affects EU residents (chatbot serving Irish customers, fraud detection covering European transactions, any AI output reaching the EU) it applies.
+The Act reaches beyond the EU, though on its own Article 2 tests rather than GDPR’s.

 Is my chatbot high-risk?